reefer42/Xkaliber-repo/README.md

       * **Note:** Does support Wayland.
 Works great on handhelds running APT-based OS, such as Steam Deck, GPD, and Legion Go.

   * **Flexible Waydroid Installation:** Install Waydroid in an isolated container with full hardware access.
-Choose optional packages like Magisk, GApps, and Libndk for a customized Android experience on your Linux device.
+Choose optional packages like Magisk, GApps, and Libndk for a customized Android experience on your Linux device.(if have issues with waydroid displaying , ensure your in a wayland session and our xdns option from the xmenu is installed)
   *
 (for gamepad support open terminal and run) :